 As seen in the article, No Other God (click on highlighted words to view content), while pagans celebrate the rites of spring, calling it "Easter", Hebrews celebrate Pesach (Passover), the anniversary of the day the God of Israel delivered them out of Egyptian bondage.
-The "Last Supper" referred to in Christianity was actually the scriptural Hebrew Feast of Pesach, the first day of what is known as the Feast of Unleavened Bread which lasts for seven days.
-YHVH had demanded the firstborn male from every household as a judgment upon the Egyptian gods (Exodus 12:12), but had promised to "pass over" any house with the blood of a perfect lamb smeared on its doorpost thus delivering them from death.
+The "Last Supper" referred to in Christianity was actually the scriptural Hebrew Feast of Pesach, the day just before what is known as the Feast of Unleavened Bread which lasts for seven days.
+YHVH had demanded the firstborn male from every household as a judgment upon the Egyptian gods (Exodus 12:12), but had promised to "pass over" any house with the blood of a lamb smeared on its doorpost thus delivering them from death.
 He then commanded a remembrance of this deliverance with the Pesach memorial at the beginning of the Feast of Unleavened Bread.
-It was on Pesach Yeshua became that perfect lamb by spilling His Uncorrupted Blood to fulfill the Covenant of bringing life out of death promised by the Father.
-To appropriate the Blood of the Hebrew Lamb over the doorposts of our life means to separate ourselves from the worship and bondage of the false gods of the world.
+It was on Pesach Yeshua spilled His Uncorrupted Blood to fulfill the Covenant of bringing life out of death promised by His Father, YHVH.
+To appropriate the Blood of Yeshua over the doorposts of our life means to separate ourselves from the worship and bondage of the false gods of the world.
 The biggest problem we have with the pagan rite of Easter is that, in distancing itself from the Hebraic origin, it obliterates the Truth of the Resurrection.
 Yeshua said the only sign given to validate His anointing would be the sign of Jonah who was in the belly of the whale for three days and three nights (Matthew 12:38-40).
 Easter's ritual reduces that time to two days and two nights - from Good Friday to sunrise Easter Sunday morning.

-Many reason "three days and three nights in the heart of the earth" doesn't require a literal span of 72 hours.
+Many have reasoned "three days and three nights in the heart of the earth" doesn't actually require a literal span of 72 hours.
 They speculate that any part of a day can be interpreted as a whole day.
 But the sign Yeshua referred to (Jonah 1:17) specifically states that "Jonah was in the belly of the fish three days and three nights."
 We have no biblical basis for thinking that Yeshua meant anything differently.
 If He was in the tomb only partially from what was written, then the sign He gave that He was the prophesied Messiah wasn't fulfilled.
 Three days and three nights mean what it says - three literal days and three literal nights.
 If we can't believe Yeshua meant what He said, then everything else He said becomes suspect.
 How, then, can it be emphatically stated (through celebration as Truth today) that the Resurrection was re-engineered to occur on a Sunday after having only been buried on a Friday?
 Is something wrong with Yeshua's words, or is it with tradition made of men?
 The fundamental problem most theologians have with the time frame Yeshua presents is that they are approaching scripture from a Westernized "Christian" mentality instead of from a Hebrew mindset (there were no "Christians" at the Resurrection).
 To begin with, there are no names for the days of the week in the Tanakh (the Original Books).
 In Hebrew, they are simply referred to as the first day, the second day, etc. All of the names in the Bible employed for days of the week are approached from the standpoint of Sunday being the first day of the week on the Gregorian/Julian calendar which was not invented until hundreds of years after the Resurrection of Yeshua.
-Even though, modern Jewish rabbis have embraced this calendar for convenience, that tradition does not negate the fact that the Hebrew first day of the week is the first day after the seventh day of rest, the Sabbath.
+Even though modern rabbis have embraced this calendar for convenience, that tradition does not negate the fact that the Hebrew first day of the week is the first day after the seventh day of rest, the Sabbath.
 Hebrew days begin at sunset, (from creation in Genesis, "there was evening and morning, the first day") - thus the explanation for the following verse: